 - White: In contrast to black, white is associated with simplicity, purity cleanliness, and reverence.
 White of course is used against a background colour so that it stands out.

 Test different colours before implementing

-You can choose the perfect color based on your company values and color psychology theory but it might still not resonate with your target audience as intended.
+You can choose the perfect colour based on your company values and colour psychology theory but it might still not resonate with your target audience as intended.
 Before finalizing your colour choice it’s advisable to run some tests.
 Use a free logo application like Logo Creator and try out your logo in different colours.
 With those different branding samples conduct a direct survey with your target audience to find out which colour option they like best.
 Another graphic design tool you can try for testing is appypie.com, with lots of free layout and design templates. you can try this free tool To scale this effort you can also use a survey tool like Google Surveys.
-Once you have determined a winner you can finalize your logo in that color and then build out all of your other brand assets.
+Once you have determined a winner you can finalize your logo in that colour and then build out all of your other brand assets.

-Color has a big impact on how something is perceived.
+Colour has a big impact on how something is perceived.
 If you can get a leg up on your competitors by putting a thought into the right colour for your logo and overall branding you should do so.
-Your colour choice shouldn’t just be determined by how pretty it looks but how it resonates with your core demographic.
+Your colour choice shouldn’t just be determined by how pretty it looks but by how it resonates with your core demographic.
 Make sure you align your colour choice with what your business does and stands for.
 Best practices also call for some colour tests.
 Once your colour choice gets a thumbs up from your target audience via direct surveying you can then implement your brand colour with confidence.
 Happy designing!

 For example, the pop music festival in London, Mighty Hoopla (who our SEO partner, Tom, works with) makes use of vivid colours to portray the feeling of the music festival, as does the London summer music festival, Brockwell Live and the free family festival, Brockwell Bounce.